jariarkko/powerplanttracker/README.md

 Contributors
 ------------

-The contributors to this software and the data sources are Jari Arkko and Igor Vejnovic.
+The contributors to this software and the data sources are Jari Arkko, Igor Vejnovic, and Ioana Ciuta.
 The work was done in the Descon hackathon event in October 2018.